vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 _S: This is something we had discussed._

-**M:** Yes but in the past, people wanted to use javascript, the year before they wanted to use Java, the year before they wanted to use this, and the year after they want to use that.
+**M:** Yes but in the past, people wanted to use JavaScript, the year before they wanted to use Java, the year before they wanted to use this, and the year after they want to use that.
 And they are all gone.

-Everyone who ever said _"I want to use this or that"_, and _"…it's all shit, let's use javascript"_.
+Everyone who ever said _"I want to use this or that"_, and _"…it's all shit, let's use JavaScript"_.
 None of them are still in the project, so…

 _S: So you don't see any big changes regarding GIMP in the near future?_

 **M:** In the near future definitely not, because we need to get some releases out.
-Unless, of course, there is a well-done patch that doesn't need weeks of discusion and back-and-forth negotiations on how things _should_ be done.
+Unless, of course, there is a well-done patch that doesn't need weeks of discussion and back-and-forth negotiations on how things _should_ be done.

 About using other languages: why not?
 There is Rust.
 There is maybe simpler stuff for doing user interfaces, but making such decisions for a codebase the size of GIMP is not something we can decide based on _"the latest hot stuff"_.